Describe the concepts related to the first ten amendments of the United States Constitution.

 Don’t stop there!
 Your lesson plan wouldn’t be complete without these activities and teaching resources too:

-A set of American flag posters to display and use in the classroom.
-An 11-slide PowerPoint on the origins of Presidents' Day.
+Use this printable worksheet to make American flags with your students and learn about this important American symbol in social studies.
+Teach the origins of Presidents' Day and the Uniform Monday Holiday Act with an informational instructional slide deck.
 A set of maps to display in the classroom when learning about the first thirteen states of America.

 A set of maps to display in the classroom when learning about the first thirteen states of America.